 David Sigmon (2018-2020)

 Dr. Sigmon was the surgical simulation & education fellow during my research year.
-I am currently researching the effects of in situ OR simulation to increase team performance with high fidelity scenarios.
-I am also conducting chart review for clinical science projects and getting a Master’s Degree in Medical Education.
+He was researching the effects of in situ OR simulation to increase team performance with high fidelity scenarios.
+He was also conducting chart review for clinical science projects and getting a Master’s Degree in Medical Education.

 Posters, Publications, and Presentations

 Residents in our program have the opportunity to publish and present their work at conferences.
 Here are a few examples of some of the work from the residents throughout their journey in this residency program.